xStarbound/xStarbound/doc/cosmetics.md

 _OpenStarbound-based viewers:_ For OpenStarbound-based clients viewing players mastered by any client, the criteria for «visually hidden» include the rules for xClient viewers (_except_ the xClient-only rules), plus the following:

-- This item is in an armour (not cosmetic) slot and an item that is _not_ hidden with `"hideInVanillaSlots"` (if the wearing client is xClient) or in a hidden slot (if the wearing client is OpenStarbound-based) is also worn in the corresponding cosmetic slot (e.g., a head cosmetic item hides a head armour item).
+- This item is in an armour (not cosmetic) slot and an item that is _not_ hidden with `"hideInVanillaSlots"` (on any client) or in a cosmetic slot marked as hidden (on an OpenStarbound-based client) is also worn in the corresponding retail cosmetic slot (e.g., a head cosmetic item hides a head armour item).
 This applies _regardless_ of `"layered"` status on armour-slot items.
-- This item is in an armour (not cosmetic) slot and an item of the same armour type (head, chest, legs or back) that is _not_ hidden with `"hideInVanillaSlots"` and `"layered"` (if the wearing client is xClient) or in a hidden slot (if the wearing client is OpenStarbound-based) is worn in any of the first twelve extended cosmetic slots.
+- This item is in an armour (not cosmetic) slot and an item of the same armour type (head, chest, legs or back) that is _not_ hidden (with `"hideInVanillaSlots"` enabled and `"layered"` disabled, if the wearing client is xClient) or in a hidden slot (if the wearing client is OpenStarbound-based) is worn in any of the first twelve extended cosmetic slots.
 This applies _regardless_ of `"layered"` status on armour-slot items.
 - This item is in the last four extended xStarbound cosmetic slots (i.e., the four «Cosmetic Back» slots).
 - This item is an overlay on an item in any extended xStarbound cosmetic slot.

 Additionally, the following visibility rule applies for OpenStarbound-based clients viewing players mastered by any client:

-- If the wearing/master client is xClient, any armour-slot item hidden by the `"armorTypesToHide"` setting or base armour type (heads, chest, legs or back) of any item in the last four xStarbound-only extended cosmetic slots (the extra back slots in xClient's wardrobe pane) is always visible unless hidden by `"hideInVanillaSlots"`, by OpenStarbound slot hiddenness, or by a visible item (i.e., an item with `"hideInVanillaSlots"` unset or set to `false`) in the corresponding retail armour slot.
+- If the wearing/master client is xClient, the `"armorTypesToHide"` setting or base armour type (heads, chest, legs or back) of any non-hidden item in the last four xStarbound-only extended cosmetic slots (the extra back slots in xClient's wardrobe pane) does _not_ hide other items because OpenStarbound doesn't recognise the last four slots at all.

 Furthermore, the following visibility rule applies for OpenStarbound-based clients viewing NPCs: